fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 FYS4220 Git repository for <firstname> <lastname>
 ```

-You are encouraged to use the readme file as a log for your work and to keep track of your progress.
+You are encouraged to use the readme file to document your work and to keep track of your progress.
 The content of this file, as well as the code uploaded to your Git repository, will be the basis for the final evaluation and approval of the project.

 A *.gitignore* file is used by Git to filter out files that are not subject to version control.